robisim74/angular-l10n/doc/spec.md

 Method | Function
 ------ | --------
-`addConfiguration(): ITranslationConfigAPI` | Configure the service in the application root module or bootstrap component `getConfiguration(): ITranslationConfig` |
+`addConfiguration(): ITranslationConfigAPI` | Configure the service in the application root module or in a feature module with lazy loading
+`getConfiguration(): ITranslationConfig` |
-`init(): void` | Call this method after the configuration to initialize the service `getLanguage(): string` | The language of the translation service is updated when the translation data has been loaded `translate(key: string, args?: any, lang?: string): string` |
+`init(): void` | Call this method after the configuration to initialize the service `getLanguage(): string` | The language of `TranslationService` is updated when the translation data has been loaded `translate(key: string, args?: any, lang?: string): string` |
 `translateAsync(key: string, args?: any, lang?: string): Observable<string>` |